 The parties to this agreement are:

-Her Majesty the Queen in right of the Province of British Columbia, as represented
+His Majesty the King in right of the Province of British Columbia, as represented

 by the Minister responsible for Justice, Court Services Branch